Bosom Friends Bradford

 • Funded the cost of the meal at The Tyke for the AGM in March

-Applications for grants was less than anticipated given the economic situation caused by the cost of living crisis but we continue to remind the Breast care nurses and Welfare advisors of this opportunity.
+Applications for grants was less than anticipated given the economic situation caused by the cost of living crisis but we continue to remind the Breast Care Nurses and Welfare advisors at Cancer Support Yorkshire of this opportunity.
+We believe we should utilise our resources to provide a direct, positive impact on the lives of our users and are open to new ideas and methods to achieve this

 Liz Carrington